zhengjia/sinatra-explained/app/tutorial_2/tutorial_2.md

   end
 ```

-They are just convenient methods that are delegating the `register`, `helpers` and `use` methods to the classic form app.
-We will see what the three methods in later tutorials.
+They are just convenient methods that are delegating the `Sinatra.register`, `Sinatra.helpers` and `Sinatra.use` methods to the classic form app.

 As we discussed Sinatra::Application is split in two files.
 Let's list the full Sinatra::Application code here.
 Following code is in sinatra/lib/sinatra/main.rb, which we already discussed in detail in tutorial_1.